casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

 ### Step 2: Quality control using ```FastQC```

+Before we start aligning or analyzing the data, we need to assess and clean the data. ```FastQC``` performs a series of quality checks on your raw reads and provides an interactive HTML report with various diagnostic plots and summary statistics.
+We will maingly use ```FastQC``` to decide whether we need to trim low-quality bases or adapter sequences.

 Run ```FastQC``` twice: Once with the *Paired-end data (wt)* as the input and once with *Paired-end data (ctcf mutant)* as the input

 Under ```Raw read data from your current history```, select the third icon (i.e. dataset collection) and choose *Paired-end data (wt)*/*Paired-end data (ctcf mutant)*.
 Then press run tool.